Tennis-Osaka sees off Sakkari challenge to advance in Brisbane

 The pair traded breaks in the opening stages of the final set before former world number one Osaka clinched victory, despite double faulting on her first match point.

-"I knew going into it that it was going to be a really hard match," Osaka said.
+"I knew going into it that it was going to be a really hard match," world number four Osaka said.
 "I think in the second set I was just complaining a lot in the tiebreak.
 I was just trying to calm down and stay positive."

 Former U.S. Open champion Sloane Stephens, 24th in the WTA rankings, fell at the first hurdle to Liudmila Samsonova, who is ranked more than 100 places below her.
 The 129th ranked Russian won 6-4 2-6 6-3.